SEB-9-BH/react-movie-search/README.md

 ---

-## Why Vite instead of Create React App
+## Why Vite

-Vite is faster in dev.
+Vite is fast in dev.
 Hot reload is instant.
 Builds are smaller and quicker.

 Cons exist.
-Fewer batteries included than CRA.
+Fewer batteries included than something like Create React App.
 Some plugins may need light config.

 Think of Vite as a sports bike… CRA is a minivan.